 The Best Places To Use Animated GIFs

-Now that you’re able to create GIFs, you should probably also know the platforms that support GIFs and the different ways to add animated GIFs to your content.
+Now that you know how to make a GIF, you should probably also know the platforms that support GIFs and the different ways to add animated GIFs to your content strategy.
 Let’s jump right in!

 GIFs are now becoming way more popular on Facebook–probably because they’re easier to create and share on Facebook than videos.